Neural and spectral operator surrogates: unified construction and expression rate bounds: Setting

+{ There holds a continuous-discrete equivalence: any $v\in \cX$ can be \emph{equivalently represented} by the sequence $\bmc = (c_j)_{j\in \N}$ of its coefficients w.r. to $\bsPsi$. }

 The canonical dual frame $\tilde\bsPsi = \{\tilde\psi_j\}_{j\in\N}$ of $\bsPsi$ is also a Riesz basis of $\cX$, and is referred to as the the \emph{dual basis} or the \emph{biorthogonal system} to $\bsPsi$, since for all $j$, and all $k\in\N$ holds $\dup{\psi_j}{\tilde\psi_k}=\delta_{kj}$.
-We refer to \cite[Sec.~5]{Christensen} for further details and proofs. \begin{remark} Constructions of piecewise polynomial Riesz bases for Sobolev spaces in polytopal domains $\domain\subset \bbR^d$ are available (e.g. \cite{DavydovStevenson2006,RobSurvey09} and the references there). \end{remark}
+We refer to \cite[Sec.~5]{Christensen} for further details and proofs. \begin{remark} Constructions of piecewise polynomial Riesz bases for Sobolev spaces in polytopal domains $\domain\subset \bbR^d$ are available (e.g. \cite{DavydovStevenson2006,RobSurvey09} and the references there). { We mention in particular \cite{DahmStevEBE} where locally supported wavelet bases for $C^0$-Lagrange finite element spaces on regular, simplicial triangulations of polytopal domains $\domain$ are constructed.
+The constructions in \cite{DahmStevEBE} provide Riesz bases in $\cX = H^1(\domain)$ and $\cX = H^1_0(\domain)$. } \end{remark}